 A sizeable 180-page volume, The People Called Methodists cannot be read like a novel and should take quite a while to digest.
 It is best done in small doses by a reader who will, from time to time, browse with interest among the many and varied articles.
 Alternatively, it has enough content to act as a basis for study by cell or study group members – helping them to mature in their understanding not only about the Methodist heritage, but also their responsibilities as 21st century Christians who live in such challenging times.
 A study guide is also available.

-You may purchase this book for SGD20 (softcover) by placing your order with us.
-For more details, please email firstname.lastname@example.org or call +65 64784769.
+You may purchase this book for SGD20 (softcover) or SGD30 (hardcover) by placing your order with us.
+For more details, Please email firstname.lastname@example.org or call +65 64784769.